canturk3/game-of-life/README.md

 # game-of-life
-I am implementing game of life in python with pygame.
+I am implementing game of life in Python with pygame.

 -----
 # rules: